Energy efficient – somewhat. But how about quality?

 Again the newer units receiving more complaints is a somewhat distorted view from the review sites, because the group of people who have had the units longer excludes those who bought Lennox air conditioners 5+ years ago and then got rid of them because of failures (and didn’t bother to write a review five or ten years after ditching the unit).
 So it is not clear whether Lennox quality has gone down over the years, or whether it has been consistently bad enough that few people stick with a Lennox air conditioner for very long.

 One thing to bear in mind is that many of the problems that plague any central heating or air conditioning system are due to substandard installation rather than to the quality of the products themselves.
 And customer complaints about the timeliness of service on Lennox air conditioners do seem to be quite prevalent, which suggests that the companies that choose to sell Lennox products are not as focused on good customer service as some others.
+This seems odd, given that Lennox air conditioners tend to be on the pricier side.

 Finally, whatever air conditioner manufacturer you provide, I strongly recommend going for a renewable annual maintenance contract that covers all parts and labor, and given the spotty record of Lennox units, especially regarding refrigerant leakage, a maintenance contract is essential.
 You should ask your HVAC dealer to tell you what price they are currently charging on maintenance contracts for older equipment as well, as service contracts often go up in price once the unit is past a certain age.